Chart Color Schemes

 Wakerley features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 88.1% of all households, including 54.6% couples with children, 22.6% couples without children, and 10.2% single parent families.
-Non-family households make up 11.9%, comprising 10.5% lone person households and 1.4% group households.
-The median household size is 3.1 people, larger than the Greater Brisbane average of 2.6.
+Non-family households account for the remaining 11.9%, with lone person households at 10.5% and group households comprising 1.4%.
+The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households